lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In LPWAN technologies, the L2 MTU typically ranges from tens to hundreds of bytes.
 Some of these technologies do not have an internal fragmentation/reassembly mechanism.

-The SCHC Fragmentation/Reassembly (SCHC F/R) functionality is offered as an option for such LPWAN technologies to cope with the IPv6 MTU requirement of 1280 bytes {{RFC8200}}.
+The optional SCHC Fragmentation/Reassembly (SCHC F/R) functionality enables such LPWAN technologies to comply with the IPv6 MTU requirement of 1280 bytes {{RFC8200}}.
 It is optional to implement.
 If it is not needed, its description can be safely ignored.

 This specification includes several SCHC F/R modes, which allow for a range of reliability options such as optional SCHC Fragment retransmission.
 More modes may be defined in the future.

-The same SCHC F/R mode MUST be used for all SCHC Fragments of the same fragmented SCHC Packet.
+The same SCHC F/R mode MUST be used for all SCHC Fragments of a SCHC Packet.
-This document does not make any decision with regard to which mode(s) will be used over a specific LPWAN technology.
-This will be defined in Profiles.
+This document does not specify which mode(s) are to be used over a specific LPWAN technology.
+That information will be given in Profiles.

-SCHC F/R uses the knowledge of the L2 Word size (see {{Term}}) to encode some messages.
-Therefore, SCHC MUST know the L2 Word size.
+The L2 Word size (see {{Term}}) determines the encoding of some messages.
 SCHC F/R usually generates SCHC Fragments and SCHC ACKs that are multiples of L2 Words.
-The padding overhead is kept to the absolute minimum (see {{Padding}}).

-## SCHC F/R Tools {#FragTools}
+## SCHC F/R Protocol elements {#FragTools}

-This subsection describes the different tools that are used to enable the SCHC F/R functionality defined in this document.
+This subsection describes the different elements that are used to enable the SCHC F/R functionality defined in this document.
-These tools include the SCHC F/R messages, tiles, windows, counters, timers and header fields.
+These elements include the SCHC F/R messages, tiles, windows, bitmaps, counters, timers and header fields.

-The tools are described here in a generic manner.
+The elements are described here in a generic manner.
 Their application to each SCHC F/R mode is found in {{FragModes}}.

 ### Messages

-The messages that can be used by SCHC F/R are the following:
+SCHC F/R defines the following messages:

-* SCHC Fragment: A data unit that carries a piece of a SCHC Packet from the sender to the receiver.
+* SCHC Fragment: A message that carries part of a SCHC Packet from the sender to the receiver.

 * SCHC ACK: An acknowledgement for fragmentation, by the receiver to the sender.
-  This message is used to report on the successful reception of pieces of, or the whole of the fragmented SCHC Packet.
+  This message is used to indicate whether or not the reception of pieces of, or the whole of the fragmented SCHC Packet, was successful.

-* SCHC ACK REQ: An explicit request for a SCHC ACK.
-By the sender to the receiver.
+* SCHC ACK REQ: A request by the sender for a SCHC ACK from the receiver.

 * SCHC Sender-Abort: A message by the sender telling the receiver that it has aborted the transmission of a fragmented SCHC Packet.